-- Regional Center operations and service providers continue to struggle with funding reductions and lack of rate increases. - The basic entitlement to services is shrinking as we see limitations put in place as a result of past trailer bills. - Given the uncertainty of the financial situation on both the federal and state levels, it is questionable how the current service model can be sustained.
+- Regional Center operations and service providers continue to struggle with funding reductions and lack of rate increases.
+Providers are closing programs as rates do not support the cost of operating them. - The basic entitlement to services is shrinking as we see limitations put in place as a result of past trailer bills. - A special session of the legislature is in place to look at funding for the long term sustainability of our system, but nothing concrete has surfaced to date.